FlagOpen/FlagScale/README.md

 ### Run a Task

-FlagScale provides a unified runner for various tasks, including training and inference.
+FlagScale provides a unified runner for various tasks, including training，inference and serve.
 Simply specify the configuration file to run the task with a single command.
 The runner will automatically load the configurations and execute the task.
 The following example demonstrates how to run a distributed training task.

 #### Train